Splendor-Protocol/splendorblockchain/docs/governance/ROADMAP.md

-# Splendor Blockchain V4 Roadmap
+# Splendor Blockchain Roadmap

-This roadmap outlines the development plans and milestones for Splendor Blockchain V4.
+This roadmap outlines the development plans and milestones for Splendor Blockchain.
 Our vision is to create the most developer-friendly, high-performance blockchain platform for the decentralized future.

 ## 🎯 Vision & Mission